To View the 2016 Grant Recipients Click Here

 Four distinct types of applications will be considered for funding.
 Any “eligible applicant” (both members and non-members of Frog Hollow) may apply for:

 - Fees related to attending relevant workshops, residencies, conferences or an exceptional opportunity for advanced study with a significant master or mentor (outside of a classroom setting and not related to any degree program) that should result in significant learning and professional development ($200-$750 per award).
 Note, food/meals will not be supported and a maximum of $50 per night for housing, if relevant, may be awarded.
 Applicants must make a strong case for why the attendance/participation is important and the impact it will have on their work.

-- Purchase of non-consumable craft equipment that is essential for a new or existing line of craft-making ($200-$750 per award); applicants must make a strong case for why the purchase of this equipment is essential and the impact it will have on their work.
+- Purchase of non-consumable craft equipment that is essential for learning a new line or developing an existing line of craft-making ($200-$750 per award); applicants must make a strong case for why the purchase of this equipment is essential and the impact it will have on their work.

-- Established Artisans may request up to $2,000 to support them as they develop a new body of work either independently or with support of a residency or workshop.
+- Established Artisans may request up to $2,000 to support them as they explore new areas, learn new techniques and develop a new body of work either independently or with support of a residency or workshop.
 The application must clearly explain the nature and direction of this new work and why this supported time is particularly important for their professional development at this time.
 The applicant should demonstrate that amount of funds requested is commensurate with the applicant’s investment of time and focus in the new body of work.
 AT LEAST ONE OF THE ESTABLISHED ARTISAN AWARDS EACH YEAR WILL BE GIVEN TO A FROG HOLLOW MEMBER ARTIST.

 What we do not fund